SmoothCoated/HammingCodes/privacy.md

 ### 1. INTRODUCTION

-This Privacy Policy outlines how the devloper (A.Chester) collects, uses, and protects information when you use the Hamming Code App.
+This Privacy Policy outlines how the developer (A.Chester) collects, uses, and protects information when you use the Hamming Code App.

 ### 2. USER INFORMATION